 When the baby began to cry, Hundley allegedly told Bennett to "shut that (N-word) baby up," according to an FBI affidavit.

 "(He) then turned around and slapped (the child) in the face with an open hand, which caused (him) to scream even louder," the affidavit continued.
 The boy suffered a scratch below his right eye.

 Shein said in a February statement that her client was in distress and grieving during the flight after learning the day before that his son was in a coma, after overdosing on insulin.

-Hundley was headed to Atlanta to decide whether or not to take his son off life support.
-He died the day after the flight.
+Hundley was headed to Atlanta to decide whether or not to take his son -- who died the day after the flight -- off life support.

 Shein said Hundley "had paid a terrible price for his hurtful words but asks only that people understand that he was not doing well that night and spoke hurtful words he would have not otherwise have said."